-1 Scope and purpose
+[HK]1 Scope and purpose

-1.1.1 The purpose of this Annex is identify any configurable parameters that will be reviewed periodically to cater for changing demand and capacity forecasts, where they have not been identified elsewhere in this DSD.
+1.1.1 The purpose of this Annex is to identify any configurable parameters that will be reviewed periodically to cater for changing demand and capacity forecasts, where they have not been identified elsewhere in this DSD.
 This Annex also defines the operational procedures required by DIP Users and DIP Connection Providers to securely exchange metering and consumption information with the DIP using Public Key Infrastructure (PKI) Digital Certificates.

 2 DIP Interfaces